raphink/Augeas-book/en/01-introduction/01-chapter1.markdown

 # Introduction #

 In the world of Unix systems, there is no standard way to store configuration.
-Countless of formats can be found, from standard INI files to complex, specific, multi-level formats, making the infamous /etc directory a sort of digital Augean stables.
+Countless of formats can be found, from standard INI files to complex, specific, multi-level formats, making the infamous /etc directory a sort of digital Augean stable.

 Augeas provides a way to cleanly manage these configuration files through a unified API.